nualagr/dargan-health-foods/TESTING.md

 &#9745; Pay for my items using a secure credit-card payment system.

-When a user is ready to pay for their items they can do so on the Checkout page.
+When a user is ready to pay for their items they can do so on the 'Checkout' page.
 An order summary, displaying all the items the user has in their cart, ready to purchase, is displayed in a helpful summary table.